Want to keep a small-lot house from being built in YOUR Seattle neighborhood? Start here.

 Once the project gets underway, you can report any construction infractions directly to the Department of Planning and Development at this website.
 If the infraction is serious, these can result in “stop-work orders.”

 Report other infractions

 If the construction is too noisy, the workers litter, or their equipment blocks streets or sidewalks, you can report those infractions to the Seattle Customer Service Bureau.

 Buy the property from the developer

 Buying the property from the developer (most certainly at an inflated price) may sound ludicrous.
-But if you talk to the people who have had a backyard/side yard house built next to them, they usually say they wished they’d pooled their money with other neighbors and bought the lot after they learned what the developer was doing.
+But if you talk to the people who have had a small-lot house built next to them, they usually say they wished they’d pooled their money with other neighbors and bought the lot after they learned what the developer was doing.

 Estimate your lost value